 - Furniture pads and covers

-If you are interested in renting or buying a storage container in Indianapolis fill out our form or call 317-358-0380 to get started.
+To buy or rent a storage container in Indianapolis and the surrounding area, fill out our form or call 317-358-0380 to get started.
 We offer a range of units at the most competitive rates in the area and can offer advice on how to pack your storage container.